 Walk around the perimeter of the park to enter Datchet; in Tudor and Stuart times this village was home to royal courtiers and rich merchants.
 Follow the Thames, which snakes south, crossing it at Southlea Road.
 Continue into Old Windsor, the oldest Saxon Town in Berkshire; this even held the seat of government until Henry I moved in upriver at Windsor Castle.

-Bear right after the Toby Carvery and take Crimp Hill up to Bishopsgate Road, which leads to the Bishopsgate entrance to Windsor Great Park.
+There is disappointingly little to see today of this rich history, although if you are into old churches, you could divert down to Church Road to see the 13th Century church of St Peter & Paul.
+Otherwise, bear right after the Toby Carvery and after half a mile, turn right up Crimp Hill.
+About halfway up you will pass the gates to Elton John's principle home on the left.
+You will come out on Bishopsgate Road; turn right to head to the Bishopsgate entrance to Windsor Great Park.
 From here, head west to the Copper Horse, a statue of George III on horseback, commissioned by his son, George IV.

-The statue marks the southern end of the Long Walk; stroll down this 4.26km avenue, which unrolls downhill like a (thigh-achingly long) red carpet all the way to the George IV entrance of Windsor Castle, passing grazing herds of oblivious deer en route.
+The statue marks the southern end of the Long Walk; stroll down this 4.26km avenue, which unrolls downhill like a (thigh-achingly long) red carpet all the way to the George IV entrance of Windsor Castle, passing grazing herds of oblivious deer enroute.
+The gates in front of you are the Cambridge Gates, and where the public laid flowers following the passing of Her Majesty

-Finish by resting your feet at the Two Brewers (Park Street; booking strongly advisable if eating), a cosy 17th-century pub that lies just by the castle gates, and where the Wanderlust team are often found.
+Finish by resting your feet at the Two Brewers (Park Street; booking strongly advisable if eating), a cosy 17th-century pub that lies just by the castle gates, and where Wanderlust's founder is often found as it is her favourite pub.
 Children aren't allowed in, but well-behaved dogs are!
+Alternatively, if you needed refreshment on the walk we recommend the Fox and Castle in Old Windsor or the Fox & Hounds at Bishopsgate.

 You could easily spend day three outside of Royal Berkshire: Windsor is well placed for exploring some of England’s most exciting cities – London is only 30 minutes away by train, and Oxford just under an hour.
 However, there’s still plenty more regal countryside and important British history to be discovered.